Illinois Speed Press: History

 With its twin guitar sound, the band played a mixture of rock and roll, soul and country music.
 In 1968 they performed regularly at the Whisky a Go Go in Hollywood, and at the first Newport Pop Festival, held in Costa Mesa, California, also recording their first single, "Right On Time".
 Anderson was then fired, and replaced by Rob Lewine before the band recorded their first album, The Illinois Speed Press, which was produced by Guercio and released in early 1969.
 Columbia simultaneously released albums by Chicago Transit Authority, The Flock, and Aorta, and marketed them together as part of a so-called "Chicago Sound".
 All four debut albums entered the Billboard Top 200 album chart, The Illinois Speed Press reaching No. 144.

 Before the album's release, Guercio fired Page, Anthony, and later Lewine; Page died shortly afterwards after contracting a rare form of leukemia.
-They were replaced for performances by Jimmy Rogers (bass) and Rick Allen (drums), but the band recorded their second album, Duet, essentially as a duo of Cotton and David, supported by studio musicians including Joe Osborne (bass), Hal Blaine (drums) and Michael Lloyd (keyboards).
+They were replaced for performances by Jimmy Rogers (bass) and Rick Allen (drums), but the band recorded their second album, Duet, essentially as a duo of Cotton and David, supported by studio musicians including Joe Osborn (bass), Hal Blaine (drums) and Michael Lloyd (keyboards).
 The album was released in spring 1970, but shortly afterwards Kal David left to form the Fabulous Rhinestones with bassist Harvey Brooks.
 Cotton was then approached by Richie Furay to join Poco as a replacement for Jim Messina, which he did a few months later.

 In 2009, Cotton and David reunited for some performances as Illinois Speed Press.